ankibues/MOPLA_Application_Matlab/README.md

 --> Simulating of 3-D flanking structures in ductile shear zones.

 (P.S.
-The code in this repository works well, but will be reorganized in a more presentable format in near future!)
+The code in this repository works well, but will be reorganized in a more presentable format in near future!
+Please feel free to ask any questions at abhand3@uwo.ca)